dxf/uk-mod-check/README.md

-# A python library for checking the validitiy of UK bank account details
+# A python library for checking the validity of UK bank account details

 Example usage: